 Pool skimmer diverters have a lever or switch that controls which flow is open.
 Most of the time, you will have all of the piping opened.
-But it can be switched off or partially closed depending on what you hope to achieve.
+But it can be switched off or partially closed, depending on your goal.

-Although they are forgotten a lot of the time, pool skimmer diverters are an important part of your pool system.
+Although they are often forgotten, pool skimmer diverters are an important part of your pool system.
 You can purchase them at your local pool store for about $40-$50.

 What Do Pool Skimmer Diverters Do?

 Without proper circulation, your pool water will become a cesspool of algae and debris.
 The primary purpose of a pool skimmer diverter is to direct pool water flow to different areas of the pool system.
-A pool skimmer diverter allows you to suck water from the bottom or the top of the pool, depending on what you are trying to achieve.
+A pool skimmer diverter allows you to suck water from the bottom or top of the pool, depending on your goal.